jabarragann/ComplianceProject/README.md

 * Multiple marker problem solutions.
 * ftk_uilts::identify_marker functions might be creating outlier data.
+* Rename the pitch frame to the roll frame.
+See the frame that is calculated in the registration script.

 # Failure cases that I need to revise